K7MDL2/KEITHSDR/SDR_RA8875/README.md

 Teensy4.X with PJRC audio card Arduino based SDR Radio project.

+## 4/9/2021

+    1. Added new band 0 as a dummy or IF.
+Shifts Band index for other bands up by 1.
+This also aligns with some band decoder library band definitions useful for PANADAPTER mode.
+    2. Decreased the height of the spectrum windows by 10px to make a bit more room for touchable labels just above the spectrum box.

+## 4/8/2021

+    1. Fixed RA8875 mode S-meter location.
+    2. New Screen rotation define now default back to 0.
+    3. Working on Pandapter mode features so configurfation might not always be set for Radio mode.

 ## 4/7/2021

     1. The S-meter is now a button type object so its size and location are controlled by the button table, including the outline as well.
 The ringMeter uses the button's x,y, and h values to write direct to the interior of the button including attempting to resize the meter best it can.